slee279/EPL/README.md

 1. Scores of each matches will be predicted using Poisson distribution.
 (Match Based Rating)
     - How many goals will be scored in 90 minutes
     - Using teams' offensive and defensive rating
-    - The result of this (W/D probability) will be used as features in the next season
+    - The result of this (W/D probability) will be used as features (rating) in the next season
     - Average 38 games
 2. Save probabilities.
 3. Combine the probabilities (Match Based Rating) and other datas (Roster Based Rating).